zkemail/zk-email-verify/README.md

 # The App
 The application is located at https://zk-email.xyz.

-The documentation for the app is located at https://zk-email.xyz/docs
+The documentation for the app is located at https://zk-email.xyz/docs (to-do)

 # Development Instructions.